Le Havre: History

 When founded in 1517, the city was named Franciscopolis after Francis I of France.
 It was subsequently named Le Havre-de-Grâce ("Harbor of Grace"; hence Havre de Grace, Maryland).
 Its construction was ordered to replace the ancient harbours of Honfleur and Harfleur whose utility had decreased due to silting.

 The history of the city is inextricably linked to its harbour.
 In the 18th century, as trade from the West Indies was added to that of France and Europe, Le Havre began to grow.
 On 19 November 1793, the city changed its name to Hâvre de Marat and later Hâvre-Marat in honor of the recently deceased Jean-Paul Marat, who was seen as a martyr of the French Revolution.
 By early 1795, however, Marat's memory had become somewhat tarnished, and on 13 January 1795, Hâvre-Marat changed its name once more to simply Le Havre, its modern name.

 During the 19th century, Le Havre became an industrial center.
 In the early 19th century it was the most important port for cotton, supplying France, Switzerland, and Germany with cotton imports.
 Jules Siegfried was member of a Le Havre cotton printers family.
-Jules Lecesne was a renown Le Havre cotton importer.
+Jules Lecesne was a renowned Le Havre cotton importer.
 At the end of World War I Le Havre had a major role as the transit port used to wind up affairs after the war.

 The city was devastated during the Battle of Normandy when 5,000 people were killed and 12,000 homes were totally destroyed before its capture in Operation Astonia.
 Between 1945 and the 1960s, the center was extensively rebuilt to designs of a modernist style by Auguste Perret.